BLCM/modding-web/_pages/runningmods.md

 used).
 Depending on how your system saved the file, you may need to end up doing something like `exec patch.txt.txt` instead).

-**Mac/Linux Users:** You must execute the mod from the *Press any key* screen, but you have to have been to the main menu at least once first.
+**Mac Users:** You must execute the mod from the *Press any key* screen, but you have to have been to the main menu at least once first.
 Once you get to the main menu, wait a few seconds for the game to talk to the Gearbox servers, then hit `Esc` and then "yes" to go back out to that *Press any key* screen.
 Then hit your console key and use the same `exec` commands that Windows users use.
-Note that there are a [few extra gotchas when running mods on Mac/Linux](https://github.com/BLCM/BLCMods/wiki/Linux-and-Mac-Setup-Gotchas).
+Note that there are a [few extra gotchas when running mods on Mac](https://github.com/BLCM/BLCMods/wiki/Linux-and-Mac-Setup-Gotchas).

+**Linux Users:** The "native" Linux versions of BL2/TPS have become rather out of date, unfortunately -- neither have the most recent patches from Gearbox, and BL2 in particular doesn't have the latest story DLC (Commander Lilith and the Fight for Sanctuary).
+That DLC made some changes to the game data, and many mods needed to be updated to account for the new data, and so won't work totally properly on the native Linux version.
+As such, it's actually recommended to run the Windows versions of BL2/TPS using Proton, rather than the native versions.
+To do so, right click on the game in Steam, go to `Properties`, and select `Force the use of a specific Steam Play compatibility tool`.
+Choose the latest Proton version, and you should be good to go!
+You can follow the Windows instructions above.
+If you choose to use the native Linux version anyway, all of the advice for the Mac section applies as well, so be sure to read that, and click through to the wiki for the extra gotchas.

 When running most major modpacks you will get a message on the screen telling you to check your BAR page in-game to make sure that the mods applied properly.